 The ‘eight-hour day’ recognises that each day has eight hours for work, eight for rest and eight for recreation.
-It is a worldwide phenomenon marked in most countries by a date in May for Labour Day (USA – ‘Labor’).
 The origin of New Zealand’s Labour Day goes back to 1840.
 A 50-year commemoration of the eight-hour day was held in October 1890 in Wellington.

 The first official Labour Day holiday was in 1900 and was attributed to a Liberal government peacemaking effort as they had not yet fully implemented the eight-hour day across all industries.
 Early Labour Day celebrations included displays of floats and banners paraded through towns and cities.